- Full Itinerary

 - Enjoy a beach lunch and time at Hopkins wetlands

-- Explore and bird with top local guide, Steven Choco, from The Lodge at Big Falls; Steve has been the prestigious National Tour Guide of the Year award winner from the Belize Tourism Board
+- Explore and bird with top local guide, Steven Choco, from Tanager Rainforest Lodge; Steve has been the prestigious National Tour Guide of the Year award winner from the Belize Tourism Board

 - Fly back to the Belize International airport on a quick charter flight with views of the Maya Reef